 What companies use ChexSystems Consumer Scores

-Banks, credit unions, other financial institutions and even some credit card companies use a ChexSystems score to help determine whether they should extend a bank account or credit to you.
-Potential banks, lenders, financial institutions and credit card companies use your ChexSystems report and score to see how you managed past credit obligations; and, if they are able to extend credit to you, the ChexSystems report and score help to determine the credit terms.
+Banks, credit unions, other financial institutions, and even some credit card companies use a ChexSystems score to help determine whether they should extend a bank account or credit to you.
+Potential banks, lenders, financial institutions, and credit card companies use your ChexSystems report and score to see how you managed past credit obligations; and, if they are able to extend credit to you, the ChexSystems report and score help to determine the credit terms.
 Banks that don’t use ChexSystems may use Early Warning Service or a credit report to determine eligibility.

 Because ChexSystems is a consumer reporting agency, it is governed by the federal Fair Credit Reporting Act (FCRA).
 In addition to promoting accuracy, fairness, and privacy of information in the files of consumer reporting agencies, the FCRA gives you the right to request your credit score.